 J. Patrick Armstrong

-J. Patrick Armstrong was born in 1968 and grew up on the south coast of England.
-After leaving school in 1985, he trained and worked as a hairdresser before returning to full-time education in 1996 and completing his MA, MPhil and PhD in English and American literature at the University of Glasgow.
-He has worked as a teacher and lecturer in the UK and Taiwan.
+J. Patrick Armstrong grew up on the south coast of England.
+After leaving school, he worked as a hairdresser and barber before returning to full-time education at Wemouth College and the University of Glasgow, where he achieved First Class Honours and a PhD in English and American Literature.
+He has lectured, taught and presented in Asia and the UK.
 Now settled with his family in Dorset, Lyttleton Siren is his first novel.

 Lyttleton Siren